muellerberndt/legion/README.md

 - Telegram chatbot interface
 - Auto-sync data and code from Immunefi bounties
-- Search bounty data, files and repos using regex & vector search
+- Auto-tracking of EVM proxy implementations across multiple chains
-- Auto-review of PRs and commits in GitHub repos in scope
+- Search bounty code using regex & vector search
-- Auto-review of proxy implementation upgrades in scope (see [example extension](extensions/examples/proxy_upgrade_review.py))
+- Auto-review of PRs and commits in GitHub repos associated with bounties
 - Launch agents on demand or schedule them to run at specific intervals
 - Simple semgrep scanning (see [example extension](extensions/examples/simple_semgrep.py))